 Characteristics of the effects and of the area likely to be affected having regard to the following criteria Summary of likelihood of potential significant effects (negative and positive) The probability, duration, frequency and reversibility of the effects Localised impacts of developments on the townscape and local environment are intended to be beneficial and relatively small scale across Exeter.
-Details will depend on the specific planning applications in future but impacts will be permanent.
+Details will depend on the specific planning applications but impacts will be permanent.
 The SPD is likely to have minor positive effects.
 The cumulative nature of the effects The SPD guidance intends for the cumulative nature of the effects of developments on the townscape and local environment to be beneficial across the city.
 The SPD will have an impact on many proposals which will act cumulatively but the impact will be minor.
-The SPD is likely to have minor positive The transboundary nature of the effects effects.
-This SPD is not considered to have transboundary effects as it will only affect small scale, householder development in Exeter only.
+The SPD is likely to have minor positive effects.
+The transboundary nature of the effects This SPD is not considered to have transboundary effects as it will only affect small scale, householder development in Exeter only.
 The likely impact is considered to be neutral.
-The risks to human health or the environment (for example, due to accidents) There are unlikely to be risks to human health or the environment arising from this SPD - it effects small scale householder proposals in terms of detailed design considerations.
+The risks to human health or the environment (for example, due to accidents) There are unlikely to be risks to human health or the environment arising from this SPD as it will only affect small scale, householder development in terms of detailed design considerations.
 The likely impact is considered to be neutral.
-The magnitude and spatial extent of the effects (geographical area and size of the population likely to be affected) While there are many householder planning applications each year in Exeter, the spatial extent and size of population likely to be affected is not considered to be significant.
+The magnitude and spatial extent of the effects (geographical area and size of the population likely to be affected) While there are many householder planning applications each year in Exeter, the spatial extent and size of population likely to be affected in not considered to be significant.
 The likely impact is considered to be neutral.
-The value and vulnerability of the area likely to be affected due to: Special natural characteristics or cultural heritage Exceeded environmental quality standards or limit values; or Intensive land-use The Householder's SPD contains guidance that will help to ensure householder developments contribute positively to the special natural characteristics and cultural heritage of Exeter, but these will only be in a localised area and will not be significant across the city.
+The value and vulnerability of the area likely to be affected due to: - Special natural characteristics or cultural heritage - Exceeded environmental quality standards or limit values; or - Intensive land-use The Householder's SPD contains guidance that will help to ensure householder developments contribute positively to special natural characteristics and cultural heritage of Exeter, but these will only be in a localised area and will not be significant across the city.
 The SPD will not significantly affect the intensity of land use.
 The likely impact is considered to be neutral.

-The effects on areas or landscapes which have a recognised national, community or international protection status The SPD has no direct effect on national or internationally protected landscapes as it only applies to small scale developments in Exeter which do not have such designations.
+Characteristics of the effects and of the area likely to be affected having regard to the following criteria Summary of likelihood of potential significant effects (negative and positive) The effects on areas or landscapes which have a recognised national, community or international protection status The SPD has no direct effect on national or internationally protected landscapes as it only applies to small scale developments in Exeter which do not have such designations.
 The likely impact is considered to be neutral.

-Table 2: Criteria for determining the likely significance of effects on the environment: Characteristics of the effects and of the area likely to be affected
+Table 2: Criteria for determining the likely significance of effects on the environment: Characteristics of the effects and of the area likely to be affected.